Geography is taught in three annual modules from years 1 to 5 and two modules in Year 6.

 Year 3 begin their KS2 geography education by studying maps and globes in their module World Explorers.Year 3 also study the fascinating topic of Coasts and Rivers.
 Later on, in the year they look in greater detail at the amazingly diverse continent of Africa.

-In year 4, pupils’ study and understand Mighty Mountains before moving down under to explore the beautiful country of Australia.
+In year 4, pupils’ studies start 'down under' exploring the beautiful country of Australia before rising up to study Mighty Mountains from around the globe.
 Year 4 pupils then get the chance to extend their knowledge from KS1 by learning in more depth about the physical and human features of North and South America.

 Year 5 look at the fascinating country of Japan.
 Their next module is a study on the causes, impact and potential solutions to Climate Change.
 Finally, Year 5 pupils study the violent forces that shape our world in their module - Violent Planet.